BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 [`typename` VS `class` In Templates](https://youtu.be/86Pa973BW4Y)

-when defining a template, our template parameteres could be defined as either "Typename" or "Class". in most cases it doesn't matter.
+when defining a template, our template parameters could be defined as either "Typename" or "Class". in most cases it doesn't matter.

 ```cpp
 template<typename Type1, class Type2>